If you find a bowl of soup one of the most soothing and comforting dishes ever invented, give this chicken egg soup a try! You’ll be hooked!

 - Add salt and pepper to taste

-- Turn the stove to the lowest and add the eggs, one by one, using a ladle so you won't break the eggs.
-Support the eggs with the ladle until the eggs are hard enough to be discarded in the pot without breaking.
+- Turn the heat to low and add the eggs, one by one, using a ladle so you won’t break the eggs.
+Place the egg in the ladle and slowly submerge the ladle into the soup.
+Support the egg with the ladle until the egg becomes hard enough to be discarded in the pot without breaking.
+Repeat for all eggs

-- Turn off the stove and add chopped lovage
+- Turn off the heat and add chopped lovage.